neuvector/docs/user/pages/02.deploying/01.production/03.details/docs.md

 * THRT_SSL_TLS_1DOT1
 > (Optional) Set the value to “1” to enable the detection for TLS Version 1.1 (Deprecated).

+* NV_SYSTEM_GROUPS
+> (Optional) Specify what groups or namespaces that NeuVector considers to be 'system containers', separated by semi-colons.
+For example, for Rancher-based apps and the default namespace, NV_SYSTEM_GROUPS=*cattle-system;*default.
+These values are translated in regex.
+System containers (which also include NeuVector and Kubernetes system containers) operate only in Monitor mode (alert only) even if the group is set to Protect mode.

 ### Open Ports